-At the discretion of the Principal, students may appeal disciplinary decisions (excluding those related to 37H and 37H $\frac{1}{2}$ ) if they feel they have been treated unfairly and their constitutional rights have been violated.
+At the discretion of the Principal, students may appeal disciplinary decisions (such as detention, Saturday School, and loss of privileges; excluding any decisions related to 37H) if they feel their school constitutional rights have been violated.

-Students may obtain "intent to file" forms through the Guidance office and must speak with the student advocate within one school day of being notified of the disciplinary decision.
+Students may submit "intent to file" forms online and must speak with the student advocate within one school day of being notified of the disciplinary decision.

 The Judicial Process is described in Article V of the WHS constitution.
-A two-thirds majority of the council is needed to overturn an administrative decision.
-Students, faculty members and administrators are encouraged to have an advocate who is familiar with the judicial process and can help the student present his/her/their case.
+A two-thirds majority of the council is needed to overturn or alter an administrative decision.
+Students, faculty members and administrators are encouraged to have an advocate who is familiar with the judicial process and can help the student present their case.